pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 #### Balance button

 Now the user can start the bot and see the keyboard with two buttons.
-But after calling one of these, the user won't get any response because we didn't create any function for them.
+But the user won't get any response because we haven't created any function for them.

 So let's add a function to request a balance.